EndPointCorp/end-point-blog/2015/08/12/bucardo-postgres-replication-pgbench.html.md

 $ sudo yum install postgresql-plperl postgresql-contrib
 ```

-This time it went fine—and Perl is at 5.16.3.
+This time it went fine—​and Perl is at 5.16.3.
 The next step is to start Postgres up.
 Red Hat has gotten on the
 [systemd](https://en.wikipedia.org/wiki/Systemd#Criticism) bandwagon, for better or for worse, so gone is the familiar
 **/etc/init.d/postgresql** script.
 Instead, we need to use **systemctl**.
 We will find the exact service name, enable it, then try to start it up: